ASAGlab/Regulated-IRE1-dependent-decay-RIDD-mediated-reprograming-of-lipid-metabolism-in-cancer/README.md

 <!-- DATA -->
 ## Data

-The following datasets are included in the repository:
+The following datasets and files are included in the repository:

 * Metasyx_MD.txt contains metabolomics measurement day normalized intensities of detected features (annotated and non-annotated).
 30 samples that were exposed to the  IRE1α inhibitor or DMSO.
 Samples were collected at 24, 48 and 72h after the treatment.
 Five replicates were measured per each condition.